RESEARCH PROJECTS

 with Puneet Manchanda and Eric Schwartz

-Keywords: Streaming Platforms, Ad Avoidance, Ad Levers, Causal Inference, Debiased Machine Learning
+Keywords: Streaming Platforms, Ad Delivery, Zapping, Causal Inference, Debiased Machine Learning

 with Puneet Manchanda